PEPhealth/ds-trust-pipeline/README.md

 - ensure that any new components (e.g. additional validation, fallback handling) follow the existing Step Functions state machine
 - add unit / integration tests under test/ for new logic
 - document new SSM parameters if needed
+- SQL query could be a bit more dynamic and flow around this could be smarter - eg if we're running the script on tanners up_id, it will take all data from there but really we only want to score a comment once so ideally, we should keep a log somewhere and if the same up_id is used then the query updates to only take data that hasnt been scored... and i guess at that point the email should outline what the pipeline did so it may say, "already ran for 5000 comment_unique_key's which can be found in xyz bucket...(?) completed scoring for 200 comment_unique_key's that can be found in "<scored/..>"

 ## 📚 Useful Commands